alexlazar123/Project-3-Clean-To-Do-List/README.md

 # 📋 tasks

 A simple and clean to-do list app I built while learning JavaScript.
-You can add tasks, mark them as done, and they get saved automatically.
+Add tasks, mark them as done, and everything saves automatically in your browser.

 ---